 SiteSell is a company that claims that their “proprietary” system called Site Build It (now called Solo Build It!) will help anyone, even a person with no technical knowledge, build a thriving, income-generating, “life-changing” website if you follow their step-by-step instructional Action Guide.
 I’ve evaluated their claims regarding Site Build It! (now Solo Build It!) in this review, which is based on my own personal experience with the product.

-Is Site Build It a scam?
-I certainly call it a scam.
-And in this thorough and detailed Site Build It review will, I will strive to prove that claim to you as well.
-I have used claims made by Ken Evoy, the owner of Site Build It (also known as Site Sell and SBI!), as well as a detailed evaluation of customer results from the data provided on the Site Sell marketing pages, and data gathered on the Site Sell Facebook page in order to cut through all of the sales hype, the misleading marketing claims, and the hundreds of “positive review” websites that have been set up by sales affiliates.
+Is Site Build It (Solo Build It!) a scam?
+In my opinion, yes.
+And in this thorough and detailed Site Build It (Solo Build It!) review, I will strive to prove that claim to you as well.
+I have used claims made by Ken Evoy, the owner of Solo Build It (also known as Site Sell and SBI!), as well as a detailed evaluation of customer results from the data provided on the Site Sell marketing pages, and data gathered on the Site Sell Facebook page in order to cut through all of the sales hype, the misleading marketing claims, and the hundreds of “positive review” websites that have been set up by sales affiliates.

 If you are a regular reader, please bear with me.
 I know this is a deviation from the usual topics around here, but this is a topic that I feel is very important.
 I absolutely despise any company that tries to weasel their way into people’s pocketbooks by making promises they can’t keep and using misleading marketing strategies and outright lies to pawn their inferior product off on unsuspecting people.

 - I was a Site Sell customer for three years and have a working knowledge of the product;

 - I have used four different platforms for building/hosting online sites:

 - I have uploaded my own HTML to my Yahoo Small Business site,

 - I have uploaded my own HTML to my Site Sell site,

 - I currently blog on WordPress.